 NASA ASTRONAUT (FORMER)

 This is the only version available from NASA.
-Updates must be sought from the above named individual.
+Updates must be sought directly from the above named individual.